keum/KC_CSO_Status/README.md

 Summary:

-Starting with King County Combined Sewer Overflow (CSO) status data publicly available from the web, join to a CSV table that contains longitude/latitude coordinates.
+Starting with publicly available King County and City of Seattle's Combined Sewer Overflow (CSO) status data publicly from the web, then join this data to a CSV table that contains longitude/latitude coordinates.
 Export the joined data as text in the geojson format, and post the data to GitHub.
 The data can be viewed on a basemap directly on GitHub.
 Additionaly the geojson file is made available using GitHub GH-Pages functionality to be consumed by JavaScript based web pages.

 Purpose:

-Provide a web map that displays the real-time status of King County CSO sites.
+Provide a web map that displays the real-time status of King County and City of Seattle's CSO sites.

 Data Resources:

 cso_coord.csv - A file located in this respository that contains a WGS84 coordinate pair, a site name, and a DSN for each of the CSO sites.

-http://your.kingcounty.gov/dnrp/library/wastewater/cso/img/CSO.CSV - publicly available data that contains a status condition and name for each of the CSO sites.
+http://your.kingcounty.gov/dnrp/library/wastewater/cso/img/CSO.CSV - publicly available data that contains a status condition and name for each of the CSO sites (King County and City of Seattle).

 Lookup tables for tatus conditions (currently hard coded in python script) <br>
     1 = Red, CSO discharging now Hex code = #DC143C<br>